Popular Overclocker Delids Core i9-11900K with Impressive Results

 This is very impressive on a chip that already has solder.
 Using solder (as opposed to some form of thermal paste) between the CPU die and the IHS is already a good solution for thermal dissipation.
 Upgrading to liquid metal normally only results in about a 5C reduction in temperatures, not 10-12C.

-It's rather unfortunate that the delidding process is so incredibly risky on Comet Lake CPUs.
+It's rather unfortunate that the delidding process is so incredibly risky on Rocket Lake CPUs.
 We'd love to see more delidded 11900K testing to see if der8auer's results are typical, but the likelihood of damaging the CPU is so great that it's not worth the risk for the vast majority of users — even for an impressive 10C drop in temperatures.